CT83/OpenMined/.github/ISSUE_TEMPLATE.md

 ## Context
 ### User Story:
-As a Data Scientist using PySyft's... <br>
-Enter what you would like to be implemented as a feature, in case of an issue regrading a bug in our code specify what is actually going wrong, here.
+Please provide what you would like to be implemented as a feature, in case of an issue regrading a bug in our code specify what is actually going wrong, here.

+### Acceptance Criteria:
+Please provide what would the acceptance criteria be, for this issue to be closed, and include a checklist of those items.

+# Checklist:
+- [ ] Item 1
+- [ ] Item 2
+- [ ] Item 3

 Please delete (for bugs) or (for features) sections that are not relevant to the Issue you are creating.